-The PhD in Biblical Studies consists of 55 semester hours of course work beyond the master's degree.
-All students must take the foundational courses, BI 7100 Introduction to Post-graduate Biblical Studies, 7301 Biblical Scholarship and Christian Ministry, and BI 7310 Advanced Studies in Biblical Hermeneutics, and a six-course core that exposes all students to the breadth of academic experience in biblical studies.
-Students are encouraged to take courses in either Old or New Testaments in order to shape their degree in accordance with their needs and in anticipation of their comprehensive examinations.
+The PhD in Biblical Studies consists of 54 semester hours of course work beyond the master's degree.
+All students must take the foundational course, Biblical Scholarship and Christian Ministry, and a seven -course core which exposes all students to the breadth of academic experience in biblical studies.
+Students are encouraged to take courses in either Old or New Testaments in order to shape their degree in accordance with their needs, and in anticipation of their comprehensive examinations.
+Students may choose to take up to 12 hours in one testament, but must choose at least 6 hours from the other testament, in order to facilitate interdisciplinary exposure in biblical studies.
 Students must also pass language proficiency exams in the biblical languages (Hebrew, Aramaic, and Greek) before registering for textual seminars.
-They must demonstrate reading proficiency in German before sitting for the comprehensive exams.
-If a student is able to demonstrate that another research language would be more useful in research that language may be substituted for German.
-The KGST faculty strongly suggests that students pass one biblical language exam (Hebrew/Aramaic, Greek) by the end of their first year, the second biblical language exam by the end of their second year, and demonstrate reading proficiency in German (or the approved substitute language) by the completion of the student's third year.
-Students may also be required to work in other ancient or research languages to complete or perform acceptable research.
-A student must also pass the comprehensive exams to advance to the dissertation modules.
+They must take an exam in one secondary research language (German, French, Spanish, Latin, etc.) before taking the comprehensive examination.
+A student must pass the comprehensive exams to advance to the dissertation modules.
 Finally, the dissertation consists of twelve hours (four dissertation modules of three hours).
-All students must prepare and successfully defend (via video conference) their doctoral dissertation.
+All students must prepare and successfully defend (via conference call) their doctoral dissertation.